 Automated condition monitoring or water systems and smart sewers (e.g., Cameras and IoT sensors inside pipes that can inform maintenance needs prior to any major repairs being required)

 One of the most well attended breakout sessions of the conference was "Integrating Robotics".
-During this presentation, Gaurav Kikani (VP of Strategy, Operations and Finance at Built Robotics), Keith Churchill (Chief Innovation Officer at Bechtel Global) and Ken Burke (Global Operations Manager at Bechtel Equipment Operations) shared some key learnings from a pilot that they jointly executed in late 2021 to dig a large trench using a Built Robotics Exosystem equipped autonomous excavator on a Utility Scale Solar project in Texas.
+During this presentation, Gaurav Kikani (VP of Strategy, Operations and Finance at Built Robotics), Keith Churchill (Chief Innovation Officer at Bechtel Global) and Ken Burke (Global Operations Manager at Bechtel Equipment Operations) shared some key learnings from a pilot that they jointly executed in late 2021 to dig a large trench using a Built Robotics Exosystem equipped autonomous excavator on construction site of a Utility Scale Solar project in Texas.

 While these results are promising, Gaurav talked in great detail about how the technology is only scratching the surface of what is possible and that initial commercialization would be focused on simpler tasks in rural areas where a skilled equipment operator's time could be better spent working on other things.
-The group also talked about how as this technology is getting proven in the field, there is a feedback loop back into the design process to better setup future projects to be capable of leveraging such autonomous technology.
+The group also talked about how as this technology is getting proven in the field, there is a feedback loop back into the traditional construction and design process to better setup future projects to be capable of leveraging such autonomous technology.

 Built Robotics is doing its part to get ahead of the curve on this matter.
-It recently stood up a specialized REO training program and has partnered with some of the major unions in the space to help ensure that the workforce of the future will have the skills necessary to run job sites in which human workers and robotics work together hand-in-hand.
+It recently stood up a specialized REO training program and has partnered with some of construction companies and the major unions in the space to help ensure that the workforce of the future will have the skills necessary to run job sites in which human workers and robotics work together hand-in-hand.

 ENR FutureTech is a great conference for professionals in the AEC industry who are looking to learn more about emerging technologies, trends and best practices being employed to push the industry forward.
 If you are interested in attending the conference, you can learn more and register today!